 Have an amazing Wedding Morning Team!
 I’ll catch you in the TEAM Experience. 😉

+Hi there!
+I’m Kandice, Owner of Green-Eyed Girl Productions and engineer of The Project Block System.
+Thank you so much for stopping in on this blog post!
 Join hundreds of Bride who have worked through The Project Block System while planning their Wedding.
-Our PAID MEMBERSHIP Team is now FREE to everyone planning a wedding during this chaotic and confusing time.
+Our Team Experience is now FREE to everyone planning a wedding during this chaotic and confusing time.

 Watch the IGTV Videos for WHAT BRIDES ARE SAYING

 Follow us on | Facebook | Instagram | Twitter | Pinterest | Etsy

 For more Wedding Inspirations, How-To Articles, Vendor Advice and DIY Projects join our Inspired Coordination Newsletter by subscribing below.
 You’ll get informational posts just like this in your inbox on Wedding Wednesdays.
 PLUS!
 I’ll email you a FREE Checklist!

 The I’m Engaged ECourse | Our famous FREE ECourse